Call us today! 1.800.923-7878

 Alpha Lipoic Acid treatment at Sunridge Medical

 Finally, ALA does not interfere with chemotherapy.
-German scientists found that when they combined ALA with two chemotherapy agents (cyclophosphamide and Vincristine) in mice, they observed lower toxic side effects, increased survival and no detrimental effect on the chemotherapy’s potency.
+German scientists found that when they combined ALA with two chemotherapy agents (cyclophosphamide and Vincristine) in mice, they observed lower toxic side effects, increased survival, and no detrimental effect on the chemotherapy’s potency.
 ALA also seemed to protect certain patients being treated with Cisplatin from permanent hearing loss or deafness, a significant side effect of this therapeutic agent.

 For answers to your questions or to make an appointment, call us toll-free at 800-923-7878 to speak with a Patient Care Representative.
 Let us help you get your life back.